radius-project/radius/pkg/kubernetes/api/README.md

 # Webhooks and Kubernetes Controllers

+These contain meeting/presentation notes on webhooks and controllers with a radius kubernetes environment.

 ## Validating Webhooks

 Problem: I have defined an application and I want to deploy to k8s.
 However, I poorly defined my radius file with something that will fail due to improper configuration.